-- □ If residents are evacuated, dispatch a Reception Centre Representative to the reception centre location. - Meet and register evacuated residents - Record contact information for those who choose to stay elsewhere.
-Complete the following forms: ICS 214, B1, B2 & C2. - Regularly provide status updates to the Public - Safety Group Supervisor (those who have arrived H2CommandCentre and those who have not yet arrived); utilize H2CommandCentre if available. - Use the following resources: - Section 2: Roles & Responsibilities (Reception Centre Rep) - Section 6: Forms
+- ☐ If residents are evacuated, dispatch a Reception Centre Representative to the reception centre location. - □ Meet and register evacuated residents. - □ Record contact information for those who choose to stay elsewhere.
+Complete the following forms: ICS 214, B1, B2 & C2. - □ Regularly provide status updates to the Public Safety Group Supervisor (those who have arrived H2CommandCentre and those who have not vet arrived): utilize H2CommandCentre if available.

+- Section 3: Roles & Responsibilities (Reception Centre Rep) - · Section 6: Forms